Landslide Hazard Area

 Where are landslide hazard areas?

-Click on the picture to the left to go to our Landslide Hazard Area Map Series to determine if your property is in the landslide hazard area.
+Click on the picture to the left to go to our Landslide Hazard Area Map Series to determine if your property is in a potential landslide hazard area.
 Users can further explore landslide data and maps by utilizing our PDS GIS page.
 This page includes links to our interactive maps, downloadable products, map services and other county GIS products.

 The map is based on the adopted definition SCC 30.91L.040.
 The map utilizes elevation values, slope angles and steep slopes over 30%.
 Limitations on geologic data may affect the accuracy of the map.
 Not all factors (seeps, geologic contacts, unstable soils) that could constitute a potential landslide hazard can be mapped on a county wide basis.

 Areas that may be mapped as a landslide hazard area may have site specific conditions that would exclude them from being considered a landslide hazard area (e.g., The site may have steep slopes but is underlain by bedrock).
-Planning and Development Services will verify the site conditions and will update the map.

 What if my property is within a landslide hazard area?